danthelion/wasp/README.md

 # WASP
-Wrapper around AppleScript of Spotify in Python
+Wrapper around AppleScript of Spotify in Python.

 This library provides a simple wrapper around the AppleScript API of the Spotify application on MacOS.

+Developed and tested with Python 3.7

 ## Install
 ```bash